Culture of El Salvador: Mesoamerican cultures

 The Cacaopera people are an indigenous people in El Salvador who are also known as the Matagalpa or Ulua.
 Cacaopera people spoke the Cacaopera language, a Misumalpan language.
 Cacaopera is an extinct language belonging to the Misumalpan family, formerly spoken in the department of Morazán in El Salvador.
 It was closely related to Matagalpa, and slightly more distantly to Sumo, but was geographically separated from other Misumalpan languages.

 The Xinca people, also known as the Xinka, are a non-Mayan indigenous people of Mesoamerica, with communities in the western part of El Salvador near its border.
 The Xinka may have been among the earliest inhabitants of western El Salvador, predating the arrival of the Maya and the Pipil.
 The Xinca ethnic group became extinct in the Mestizo process.

 El Salvador has two Maya groups, the Poqomam people and the Ch'orti' people.
 The Poqomam are a Maya people in western El Salvador near its border.
 Their indigenous language is also called Poqomam.
 The Ch'orti' people (alternatively, Ch'orti' Maya or Chorti) are one of the indigenous Maya peoples, who primarily reside in communities and towns of northern El Salvador.
 The Maya once dominated the entire western portion of El Salvador, up until the eruption of the lake ilopango super volcano.
 Mayan ruins are the most widely conserved in El Salvador and artifacts such as Maya ceramics Mesoamerican writing systems Mesoamerican calendars and Mesoamerican ballgame can be found in all Maya ruins in El Salvador which include Tazumal, San Andrés, El Salvador, Casa Blanca, El Salvador, Cihuatan, and Joya de Cerén.

-El Salvador has two Nahua peoples, The Mangue language people and the Pipil people.
-The Mangue people, also known as Chorotega, are an extinct Oto-Manguean language people, indigenous to eastern El Salvador border, near the gulf.
+The Mangue people, also known as Chorotega, are an extinct people indigenous to easternmost El Salvador, near the Gulf of Fonseca.

 The Pipils are an indigenous people who live in western El Salvador.
-Their language is called Nahuat or Pipil, related to the Toltec people of the Nahuatl Nation and were speakers of early Nahuatl languages.
-However, in general, their mythology is more closely related to the Maya mythology, who are their near neighbors and by oral tradition said to have been adopted by Ch'orti' and Poqomam Mayan people during the Pipil exodus in the 9th century CE.
-The culture lasted until the Spanish conquest, at which time they still maintained their Nawat language, despite being surrounded by the Maya in western El Salvador.
-By the time the Spanish arrived, Pipil and Poqomam Maya settlements were interspersed throughout western El Salvador.
-The Pipil are known as the last indigenous civilization to arrive in El Salvador, being the least oldest and were a determined people who stoutly resisted Spanish efforts to extend their dominion southward.
-The Pipil are direct descendants of the Toltecs, but not of the Aztecs.
+Their language is called Nahuat or Pipil and is still spoken today, although it is endangered.
+The Pipil are considered to be descended from the Toltecs and are relatives of the Aztecs.
+They were the last indigenous civilization to arrive in El Salvador, arriving from 900 CE onwards.
+However, in general, their mythology is more closely related to the Maya mythology, who are their near neighbors and by oral tradition they are said to have been adopted by Ch'orti' and Poqomam Mayan people during the Pipil exodus in the 9th century CE.
+By the time the Spanish arrived, the Pipil were the main indigenous group in western El Salvador and were organized in the polity of Cuzcatlan.
+They stoutly resisted Spanish efforts to extend their dominion southward.